grahamts/ib-bid-ask/README.md

 # ib-bid-ask

-Uses Interactive Broker's API to pull bid/ask prices of stocks by giving it a list of ticker symbols
+Uses IbPy to pull bid/ask prices from Interactive Broker's TWS by giving it a list of ticker symbols (Created before IB officially supported a Python API client)